Oak Timber Properties: Strength, Durability & Applications for DIY and Professional Projects

 Errors to Avoid

-- Installing wet oak – leads to shrinkage and warping
+- Installing wet oak – this almost always leads to shrinkage gaps and warped boards as it dries in place

 Preventive Checklist